googleforgames/open-match-docs/site/content/en/docs/Installation/_index.md

 ```

 ### Setup a Minikube Cluster

 Minikube is a tool that allows you to run Kubernetes locally.
 It deploy a single-node cluster inside a VM for local development purpose.
 Pleae see Kubernetes doc below for tutorials in detailed.

 [Set up a Local Minikube cluster](https://kubernetes.io/docs/setup/minikube/)

 ## Install Core Open Match

-Open Match comprises of a set of services that enable core functionality such as Ticket Management and Filtering etc. It also includes a
-state storage to persist state needed for its functioning.

-The simplest way to install Open Match is to use the install.yaml files for the latest release.
+Open Match comprises of a set of core services hosted in a Kubernetes cluster.
+The simplest way to install Open Match core is to use the 01-open-match-core.yaml for the latest release.
 This installs Open Match with the default configuration.

+The `01-open-match-core.yaml` contains:

+* Core Open Match service deployments.
+* A Redis deployment as Open Match's state storage system.
+* ServiceAccounts, Roles and RoleBindings to define Open Match deployments' IAMs.
+* HorizontalAutoScalars to auto-scale Open Match based on pods' average CPU utilization.

+Here are the commands to install the Open Match core in your cluster:

 ```bash
 # Create a cluster role binding (if using gcloud on Linux or OSX)